ReevesA1/ansible-bootstrap/README.md

 # Manual Setup
+- No matter what OS Im using make sure my username is "rocket"

 ### Arch
 - Must install Snap manualy, if paru is installed like garuda the initilising script command bellow will install it